linux-kdevops/kdevops/playbooks/roles/bootlinux/README.md

   * target_linux_tree: the name of the tree
   * target_linux_dir_path: where to place the tree on the target system

-  * target_linux_tag : the actual tag as used on linux, so v4.19.62
+  * target_linux_ref : the actual tag as used on linux, so v4.19.62
   * target_linux_extra_patch: if defined an extra patch to apply with git am prior to compilation
   * target_linux_config: the configuration file to use